 Last week I spent a day with small business owners in Glasgow (pronounced glaz-go), Scotland teaching the basics of online marketing and SEO.
+Work with a specialist local Sunshine Coast SEO Agency to help you go back and make your past content more likely to show up on a search engine.
 It was a remarkable experience to be faced with such a different crowd than what I’m used to.
 As a comparison, the week prior, I’d been in Mountain View presenting to the Silicon Valley Search Engine Roundtable, comprised of heads of SEO and marketing directors from Fortune 500 companies – all very savvy operators.

 The 50% main factor of your site’s SEO lies in the quality of the template or the theme you use.
 The quality refers to the coding of the theme and the templates.
 Well written codes don’t overdo or fail in their task.
 They just accomplish their task perfectly, such templates are often mentioned as the SEO friendly website templates.
 So at Colorlib we always try to collect the best templates and themes to make your search more simpler.
 Even we have shared some high quality website templates and WordPress themes for free with our readers.
 Here on this list, we have shared some of the premium SEO friendly website templates for you, this is a good example of an SEO proposal template.

 The program, Online Xcellence, was sponsored by the Scottish government and organized by Brian Mathers, one of the most extraordinarily passionate people I’ve met in the search marketing world.

 Rand, Brian Mathers & Mystery Guest (err… Everywhereist these days)